Child in Need Plans and Reviews

 The social worker is responsible for convening the meeting and arranging invitations.

 A note of the meeting will be taken by the Chair.
-This record will be copied to those involved, including the child and parent/s, whose views must be recorded.
+This record will be copied to those involved, including the child and parent/s, who will need to sign their agreement.

 2. Child in Need Plans